Yosemite National Park

 High Concern

-The escalating impacts of climate change, altered fire regimes and invasive exotic species threaten (and in some cases have already damaged) the site's biological assets and ecological integrity.
+The escalating impacts of climate change, altered fire regimes and invasive species threaten (and in some cases have already damaged) the property's biological assets and ecological integrity.
 A comprehensive program of research and monitoring documents the state and trends of critical biological attributes.
 It is not clear whether the management actions triggered by these programs are sufficient to protect these values into the long term.

 Additional information